WasatchPhotonics/ENLIGHTEN/docs/MAINTENANCE.md

 - https://github.com/nzhagen/jcamp/pull/35

-For now, developers are recommended to clone frenchytheasian/jcamp, checkout the writefile branch (for instance, in a sibling directory to ENLIGHTEN) and add the workspace to your PYTHONPATH:
+For now, developers are recommended to clone Wasatch's fork of frenchytheasian/jcamp (e.g. in in a sibling directory to ENLIGHTEN) and add to your PYTHONPATH:

     $ cd ..
-    $ git clone https://github.com/frenchytheasian/jcamp --branch writefile
+    $ git clone git@github.com:WasatchPhotonics/jcamp.git
     $ export PYTHONPATH=$PYTHONPATH:$PWD/jcamp

-This note will be removed when frenchytheasian's pull request is merged into the main jcamp distribution and released over PyPi.
+This note will be removed when frenchytheasian's pull request is merged into the main (nzhagen) jcamp distribution and released over PyPi.

 ## Nomenclature